 What happens if you don’t like the personal injury settlement or car wreck settlement offer?

 In almost every personal injury or car wreck case, there is going to be a disagreement between you and the at-fault person’s insurance company regarding fault or the value of your claim.
-Your lawyer will need to submit a detailed demand package to the insurance company or at-fault company and engage in lengthy negotiations to maximize your automobile accident/or personal injury case value.
+Your lawyer will need to submit a detailed demand package to the insurance company or at-fault company and engage in lengthy negotiations to maximize your automobile accident/or personal injury case value and increase your settlement offer.

 You never must agree with what the other side is offering you.
 You can always file a personal injury lawsuit against the negligent person or company that you believe injured you.
 However, be aware of what happens if you file a personal injury lawsuit.
 The defendant holds the right to make you answer written questions called interrogatories, produce documents, and even submit to an independent medical examination by the defendant’s physician.
 As a result, going to trial can be a difficult process.
-This is why you need experienced attorneys such as Dennis and King to help you with your personal injury or car wreck case.
+This is why you need experienced attorneys such as Tricia Dennis and Russell King to help you with your personal injury, car accident, truck accident or motorcycle accident case.

 When trying to decide if you need to pursue your case, you should ask if you have recovered all of your losses from your personal injury or car wreck.
 Many times, you have medical payment coverage attached to your own automobile policy to take care of some of your injury-related bills.
 (Find out what “med-pay” is.)
 You might even possess health insurance to cover your collision-related care.